davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 ### Mirrors

-Using WorkFlowy's [mirrors](https://workflowy.com/feature/mirrors/) we can effectively teleport Inboxes to a single, **centralised** location, such as your main list:
+Using WorkFlowy's [mirrors](https://workflowy.com/feature/mirrors/) we can teleport all Inboxes to a single, **centralised** location, such as your main list:

 <img class="responsive" src="./images/06-inbox-mirrors.png" />

-(At this point, you'll want to add a _name_ each Inbox, so you can tell what project it belongs to).
+*At this point, you'll need to add a name to each Inbox, so you can tell what project it belongs to.*

-Now, when we want to log a random (but specific) thought, we can open the relevant Inbox and add it directly:
+Now, when we want to log a random (but specific) thought, we can toggle the relevant Inbox and add it directly:

 <img class="responsive" src="./images/07-mirror-ideas.png" />